bc-marine-canvas/bc-marine-canvas/content/enclosures/powerboat-enclosures/_index.md

 featuredImage:
   path: enclosures/powerboat-enclosure.jpg
   alt: An example of a powerboat enclosure
-listHeading: Enclosures for powerboats
+listHeading: Realize your boat's full potential
 ---

-A powerboat enclosure has two key responsibilities: to keep your dashboard dry, and to protect your upholstery.
+Powerboat enclosures are essential for many boaters.
+Not only do they keep you out of the elements, they protect your equipment and upholstery from the wind, rain, and sun.
+They can even extend your boating season.

 <!--more-->

-But like all enclosures, powerboat enclosures provide protection from the sun, rain, and wind.
-A variety of common configurations exist, but the core design is the same: a bimini or canvas top, supported by a frame or connected to a fixed overhead surface, attached to a series of canvas window panels, creating an enclosure.
+Keep your dashboard dry and protect your upholstery with an enclosure for your powerboat.
+We design custom enclosures to fit your specific boat and your specific needs, from frame to fasteners.